JarvisLee0423/Chaotic_Quantum_Finance_AI_Predicted_Trading_System/README.md

     - Warning: Before you train the model please ensure that you have already configured the environments by using the requirements.txt and open the visdom server by following the code into the DOS: python -m visdom.server.
     If there are something wrong with open the server, please use the conda environment firstly.

-    - There are two method to run the model.
+    - There are two methods to run the model.

     - First one: Directly use the vscode to run the Trainer.py file.
 All the hyper-parameters can be changed in the Params.txt file manually.